 But Plaza del Pilar, on which the basilica is located, is also a popular attraction because this is where the Christmas market takes place in winter.
 In addition to handicrafts, you can find all kinds of yummy snacks and even mulled wine, like the one common in Central Europe.
 Above it, you can discover festive lights and a vast nativity scene that you can walk through.

-With average annual temperatures of 23C and sunny winters that feel more like spring, Valencia is the perfect place to escape to for a little off-season “sol y sangria”.
+With average annual temperatures of 23C and sunny winters that feel more like spring, Valencia is the perfect place to escape for a bit of off-season “sol y sangria.”
 Head to the city beaches for a stroll along Paseo Maritimo and some of Valencia’s famous paella by the sea (paella was invented here!), or explore the many tapas bars that line the ancient historic old town.

 End your days with warming churros con chocolate, or treat yourself to an altogether more fortifying jug of Agua de Valencia, made with cava, vodka, gin, and fresh orange juice from the city’s signature oranges.
 Now that’s what you call a winter escape!